 MISSION STATEMENT: To increase public awareness of natural resources in Newbury through educational campaigns and gathering resource data in order to provide residents with the information they need to make informed decisions.

-Volunteers Wanted!
-NCC is looking to add to our volunteer list.
-If you would like to help out with events, trail work, fund-raising projects, tree planting, etc., let us know who you are!
-If you are looking for projects for your church group, 4-H, Boys & Girl Scouts, service group, or school related community service, NCC can help you with project ideas that will benefit your group and our community.
+NCC wants to add to our volunteer list.
+If you would like to help out with events, trail work, fund-raising projects, and tree planting, let us know!
+If you are looking for projects for your church group, 4-H, Boys & Girl Scouts, service group, or school related community service, NCC can help you with ideas that will benefit both your group and our community.

-PROJECT REPORTS FROM 2016 and EVENTS FOR 2017:
+PROJECT REPORTS FROM 2019 and EVENTS FOR 2020:

-Trails Day Work Day: National Trails Day [2017 is the 20th year] is held every year on the first Saturday in June.
-Volunteers can participate locally by joining NCC and CVTA in a workday involving the upkeep of local hiking trails.
-This year we will be working on the Wells River Nature Trails.
-Part of the Boltonville Nature Trail needs to be re-routed, and the Boltonville and Blue Mt.
-Nature Trails need new signage.
+2020 will be the 23rd year.
+Volunteers can participate locally by joining NCC and Cross Vermont Trail Association (CVTA) in a workday involving the upkeep of local hiking trails.
+This year we will be working on the Cross Vermont Trail from Botonville parking area to the access trail to Blue Mt.
+School.
 We meet at Blue Mt.
-School on Saturday June 3.
+School on Saturday, June 6st.

-Imagine a multi-use, four-season, off-road trail across the width of Vermont following the Winooski River & Wells River Valleys—a 90 mile greenway for cyclists, skiers, and walkers which would connect communities, their schools, and the natural areas between.
+Cross Vermont Trail Association (CVTA) News: Imagine a multi-use, four-season, off-road trail across the width of Vermont following the Winooski River & Wells River Valleys—a 90 mile greenway for cyclists, skiers, and walkers that connects communities, schools, and the natural areas between.
 This vision has steadily moved toward reality through the quiet work of the Cross Vermont Trail Association.

 The Cross Vermont Trail Association, formed in 1999, is an incorporated, private non-profit organization that is member-based and volunteer-driven.
 We are funded by winning competitive grants and through individual donations from trail users.
 Residents of all towns through which the trail route passes are invited to get involved in the CVTA.
 Get better trails near where you live.
 Maps, guidebook, and more information on the trail routes are available at www.crossvermont.org, or call us at 802-498-0079.